There will always be an import cell at the start of each lecture notebook.

 Restarting the kernel¶

-If something doesn't seem right, you can force your notebook to forget everything it currently is remembering and give it a "fresh start".
-To do so:
+- If something doesn't seem right, you can force your notebook to forget everything it currently is remembering and give it a "fresh start".

-- Save your notebook (by clicking the floppy disk icon or CTRL/CMD + S).
+- To do so, first, save your notebook (by clicking the floppy disk icon or CTRL/CMD + S).

 The kernel is like the engine of a Jupyter Notebook.
 We're working with a Python kernel that has our pds